OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

 1. Ensure that the "contexts" array has strings that specify the windows or panes in which the UI for the task pane command should appear.
 For example, "mailRead" means that it will appear in the reading pane or message window when an email message is open, but "mailCompose" means it will appear when a new message or a reply is being composed.
 The following are the allowable values:

-    - mailRead
+    - "mailRead"
-    - mailCompose
+    - "mailCompose"
-    - meetingDetailsOrganizer
+    - "meetingDetailsOrganizer"
-    - meetingDetailsAttendee
+    - "meetingDetailsAttendee"

     The following is an example.